Point to Point Independent Review 2020

 Ms Baker-Finch, who has extensive executive and non-executive leadership experience in commercial, government and not for profit sectors, commenced the review on 18 March.
 She has been a leader in the business chamber movement at both NSW and Illawarra region levels for over a decade and has a good understanding of issues and challenges impacting business in transforming economies.

-The evolving situation with the coronavirus (COVID-19) means face-to-face meetings will not be possible.
-Transport for NSW is supporting Ms Baker-Finch to put in place effective and accessible alternative options.
+The evolving situation with the coronavirus (COVID-19) meant face-to-face meetings were not possible.
+Transport for NSW supported Ms Baker-Finch to put in place effective and accessible alternative options.

 Consultation on this review has now closed.
 The report has been finalised.
 The NSW Government will introduce a package of reforms in response to the review recommendations.
 Transport for NSW will inform customers and industry stakeholders in advance of the changes.

 Any questions about the review may be emailed to firstname.lastname@example.org.